pretix/pretix/doc/api/resources/orders.rst

    :query string code: Only return orders that match the given order code
    :query string status: Only return orders in the given order status (see above)
    :query string search: Only return orders matching a given search query
+   :query integer item: Only return orders with a position that contains this item ID. *Warning:* Result will also include orders if they contain mixed items, and it will even return orders where the item is only contained in a canceled position.
+   :query integer variation: Only return orders with a position that contains this variation ID. *Warning:* Result will also include orders if they contain mixed items and variations, and it will even return orders where the variation is only contained in a canceled position.
    :query boolean testmode: Only return orders with ``testmode`` set to ``true`` or ``false``
    :query boolean require_approval: If set to ``true`` or ``false``, only categories with this value for the field
                                     ``require_approval`` will be returned.